I am doing God a favor, or so I thought…

 God does not need me.
 I need HIM.

 God does not need me, PERIOD.
 God longs for me.
-And that is a huge difference.
+And that is an enormous difference.

-So, how do we ensure that we sustain our spiritual regimen after Lent?
+So, how can we maintain our spiritual zeal after Lent?

 - Treat every day as though it were our last day on earth.